YunluZhu/SAMPL-analysis-v5-lab/README.md

 | Righting rotation         | deg  | Change of pitch angle from time of the peak speed to post bout (100 ms after peak speed)  |
 | Righting gain             |      | Numeric inversion of the slope of best fitted line of righting rotation vs initial pitch  |
 | Set piont                 | deg  | x intersect of best fitted line of righting rotation vs initial pitch                     |
-|

 ## Guides

 ### On analysis

-1. Data analysis (running `SAMPL_analysis_by_folder_v4.py`) takes time.
+1. Data analysis takes time.
 Since the script goes through all the subfolders under root directory, be smart with the root input.
 There's no need to re-analyze the dataset if the .dlm files haven't been changed.
 In another word, if you've added new .dlm files into an analyzed folder containing old .dlm files, make sure to re-analyze this folder.
 2. Always take the .ini metadata file when moving .dlm around or generate a metadata table containing experiment info for all the .dlm files.

 ### On plotting